 In theory, the low GI diet sounds like the perfect weight-loss strategy for people with diabetes.
 But in practice, the interaction between the foods a person eats and the body’s response is complex and not always easy to predict.

 In healthy individuals, the digestive system begins breaking down complex carbohydrates into simple sugars after a meal.
-In order to maintain a healthy blood glucose level, cells in the pancreas release a hormone called insulin, which signals other cells to absorb and store sugar.
+In order to maintain a healthy blood glucose level, cells in the pancreas release a hormone which signals other cells to absorb and store sugar.
 If blood glucose levels begin to get too low, another hormone called glucagon signals for sugar to be released.

 To determine the GI rating for a particular food, researchers fed people servings of particular foods after a period of fasting and tested blood glucose levels every 15 minutes for two hours.
 Those results were then compared to the changes in blood glucose when a person consumes the same serving of a reference food.
 Foods with a ranking of 55 or lower are classified as “low GI;” a score of 56 to 69 is “medium GI” (bananas); and 70 and above is considered “high GI” (potatoes and white rice).